African Methodist Episcopal Zion Church

 The Right Reverend Christopher Rush was a dynamic bishop in The A.M.E.
 Zion Church.
 The congregation continued in worship at this facility for a period of thirty-seven years.
 Then came the great migration of Blacks to the South End of the city, so the church decided that they should be relocated to where the people were moving en masse.

-In 1903, Pastor J.H.
+In 1903, J.H.
 McMullen and the trustees sought after and finally purchased the property at 600 Columbus Avenue, the present site of the church.
 The edifice, built in 1888 by Temple Adath Israel, was purchased from that congregation for $59,500.00 A placard is affixed near the main entrance, memorializing the Temple’s history.
-With its twin steeples and rose window in the form of the Star of David, it is “the oldest synagogue building still standing” in Massachusetts.
+With its twin steeples and rose window in the form of the Star of David, it was “the oldest synagogue building still standing” in Massachusetts.

 In May of 1903, the trustees of the new Zion Church sold the property on North Russell Street for $47,00.00 and formally dedicated the new building as Columbus Avenue A.M.E.
 Zion Church on June 7, 1903.
 The next several years were a period of phenomenal growth under the leadership of the Reverend Benjamin W. Swain, a charismatic person whose fame traversed the city.
 When he left in 1929, the church had a membership of over 1,400 and a Sunday school of over 560.